-- Click the button for "debug table" in the Breakpoints toolbar.
-The "Debug Table" window opens. - 2.
-Perform the action below, depending on which breakpoints you want to activate or deactivate: - Single breakpoints: Check or clear the corresponding checkboxes. - All breakpoints (in all program sources): Click the corresponding button.
+- Click the souther the seakpoints toolbar.
+The "Debug Table" window opens. - Perform the action below, depending on which breakpoints you want to activate or deactivate: - Single breakpoints: Check or clear the corresponding checkboxes. - All breakpoints (in all program sources): Click the corresponding button.